AndrewJBateman/next-ethereum-hardhat/README.md

 # Next Ethereum Hardhat

-* Hardhat dev. environment for study of Ethereum DApp and networking with Metamask crypto wallet using Next.js frontend
+* Hardhat dev. environment for study of Ethereum DApp, Solidity and networking with Metamask crypto wallet using Next.js frontend
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-ethereum-hardhat?style=plastic)